marcelinomalmeidan/image_filters/README.md

 ROS package for filtering out colors from images

 # depth_filter
-ROS package for filtering out background/foreground in images
+ROS package for removing out background/foreground in images

+# depth_filter
+ROS package for smoothing background/foreground in images

 # Instructions
 Simple to use.
 Just check the launch file for an example.